madhavkosi/designPatterningolang/SystemDesign/notes/CommonArchitecture.md

 ### Conclusion

 Redis's architecture is designed for high performance, flexibility, and scalability.
 Its in-memory data store, combined with support for various data structures, replication, sharding, persistence options, and high availability features, makes it a versatile tool for numerous applications.
 Whether used as a cache, a database, or a message broker, Redis can be tailored to meet the specific needs of your application.

+### Architecture of Memcached

+Memcached is a high-performance, distributed memory caching system designed to speed up dynamic web applications by alleviating database load.
+It is simple, yet highly effective, and its architecture is built to ensure high throughput and low latency.
+Here's a detailed look at the architecture of Memcached:

+#### 1. **Client-Server Model**

+**Client**:
+- **Library Integration**: Applications use Memcached client libraries to interact with the Memcached server.
+These libraries are available for various programming languages (e.g., Python, Java, PHP, C, Ruby).
+- **Hashing**: The client typically uses a consistent hashing mechanism to distribute keys across multiple Memcached servers in a cluster.

+**Server**:
+- **Daemon Process**: Memcached runs as a daemon process on one or more servers.
+Each Memcached instance stores data in memory and handles requests from clients.
+- **TCP/UDP**: Memcached supports both TCP and UDP protocols for communication.

+#### 2. **Data Storage**

+**Key-Value Store**:
+- **In-Memory Storage**: Data is stored in memory, which allows for extremely fast access times.
+Each piece of data is stored as a key-value pair.
+- **Ephemeral Storage**: Memcached does not provide persistence; data is stored only in RAM and is lost if the server is restarted.

+**Slab Allocator**:
+- **Memory Management**: Memcached uses a slab allocator to manage memory efficiently.
+Memory is pre-allocated into chunks of fixed sizes (slabs) to reduce fragmentation.
+- **Chunks and Slabs**: Data is stored in chunks, which are grouped into slabs based on size classes.
+Each slab contains chunks of a specific size.

+#### 3. **Distributed Architecture**

+**Horizontal Scalability**:
+- **Scaling Out**: Memcached can scale horizontally by adding more servers to the cluster.
+Each server operates independently, storing a portion of the data.
+- **Client-Side Distribution**: The client library is responsible for distributing keys across the servers.
+This is typically done using consistent hashing to ensure even distribution and minimal rehashing when nodes are added or removed.

+**No Replication**:
+- **Simplicity**: Memcached does not natively support replication.
+Each server is responsible for a subset of the data, and there is no built-in redundancy.
+- **External Management**: High availability and data redundancy must be managed externally, if needed (e.g., using client-side replication or a higher-level caching strategy).

+#### 4. **Cache Management**

+**Expiration**:
+- **TTL (Time to Live)**: Each key-value pair can have an expiration time (TTL) set.
+After this time, the data is automatically evicted from the cache.
+- **Lazy Eviction**: Expired items are only removed when accessed or when memory is needed for new data.

+**Eviction Policy**:
+- **Least Recently Used (LRU)**: Memcached uses an LRU eviction policy to manage memory.
+When the cache is full, the least recently used items are evicted to make space for new data.

+#### 5. **Concurrency**

+**Multi-Threading**:
+- **Concurrent Requests**: Memcached supports handling multiple concurrent connections using a multi-threaded architecture.
+- **Event Handling**: Uses the `libevent` library for asynchronous event notification, which helps manage multiple connections efficiently.

+#### 6. **Security**

+**Authentication**:
+- **SASL Authentication**: Memcached supports Simple Authentication and Security Layer (SASL) for authentication, which can be enabled if needed.

+**Network Security**:
+- **Access Control**: Typically, Memcached should be deployed within a trusted network or use firewall rules to restrict access.

+### Memcached Workflow

+1. **Client Request**:
+   - The client application uses a Memcached client library to send a request to the Memcached server.
+   - The client library hashes the key and determines which server in the cluster should handle the request.

+2. **Server Processing**:
+   - The Memcached server receives the request and processes it.
+If it's a read request (e.g., `GET`), it looks up the key in memory and returns the value.
+   - If it's a write request (e.g., `SET`), it stores the key-value pair in memory, managing the memory allocation using the slab allocator.

+3. **Response**:
+   - The server sends the response back to the client.

+4. **Cache Management**:
+   - If the server's memory is full, the LRU eviction policy is applied to remove the least recently used items.
+   - Expired items are lazily evicted when accessed or when memory is required for new data.

+### Example Use Case

+1. **Web Page Caching**:
+   - **Scenario**: A high-traffic website needs to serve dynamic content quickly.
+   - **Implementation**: The application caches rendered HTML fragments in Memcached.
+On subsequent requests, the application retrieves these fragments from Memcached, reducing the need to re-render the page and query the database.
+   - **Benefit**: This reduces the load on the database and application servers, leading to faster page load times and improved user experience.

+### Conclusion

+Memcached's architecture is designed for simplicity, high performance, and scalability.
+Its in-memory data storage, slab allocator for memory management, and client-side distribution for horizontal scalability make it an effective solution for caching in high-performance web applications.
+However, it lacks built-in persistence and replication, which need to be managed externally if required.